 Section Question Answer 5.7 The district maintained a separate bank account for all Debt Service Fund monies in accordance with Section 108.180 and 165.011, RSMo.
 (Not applicable to charter schools.)
 N/A 5.8 Salaries reported for educators in the October MOSIS Educator Core and Educator School files are supported by complete and accurate payroll and contract records.
+This includes payments for Teacher Baseline Salary Grants and Career Ladder if applicable.
 True 5.9 If a \$162,326 or 7% x SAT x WADA transfer was made in excess of adjusted expenditures, the board approved a resolution to make the transfer, which identified the specific projects to be funded by the transfer and an expected expenditure date for the projects to be undertaken.
 (Not applicable to charter schools.)
 N/A 5.10 The charter school published a summary of the prior year's audit report within thirty days of the receipt of the audit pursuant to Section 165.121, RSMo.
 True 5.11 The district has a professional development committee plan adopted by the board with the professional development committee plan identifying the expenditure of seventy-five percent (75%) of one percent (1%) of the current year basic formula apportionment.
 Remaining 25% of 1% if not spent must be restricted and spent on appropriate expenditures in the future.
-Spending requirement is modified to seventy-five percent (75%) of one half percent (1/2%) of the current year basic formula apportionment if through fiscal year 2024 the amount appropriated and expended to public schools for transportation is less than twenty-five percent (25%) of allowable cost.
 (Not applicable to charter schools.)
 N/A 5.12 The amount spent for approved professional development committee plan activities was: N/A 5.13 The charter school has posted, at least quarterly, a searchable expenditure and revenue document or database detailing actual income, expenditures, and disbursement for the current calendar or fiscal year on the district or school website or other form of social media as required by Section 160.066, RSMo.
 True